aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

  * Inspiration to use visual references like objects in the game to support their understanding and to name the word correctly from https://www.nhs.uk/conditions/aphasia/treatment/

+# Before you get started ⏸️

+1. Download Unity
+2. You need an IBM Cloud account to generate service credentials, url and API Key, in order to authenticate to the API.
+3. This project uses Unity SDK file in order to use IBM watsons speech to text API.
+So Download the unity SDK file from:https://github.com/watson-developer-cloud/unity-sdk and add this inside the game asset.
+4. Take the script 'ExampleStreaming.cs' from the SDK file and add this into a game component.
+5. Paste the service credentials you generated into the empty fields that are required from the ExampleStreaming script.

 # Screenshots 📷